What Human Food Can Dogs Eat: “Can Dogs Eat” People Foods?

 Adding fruit to dogs’ diets can ensure they get sufficient minerals, vitamins, and other essential nutrients.
 The most beneficial fruits for dogs are listed below.

-- Apples: Apples are packed with Vitamin C, A, B6 and B12, along with valuable minerals that dogs need.
-The fibre content benefits digestion, and neurohormones benefit a dog’s mood.
+- Apples: Apples are packed with Vitamin C, A, B6, and B12, along with valuable minerals that dogs need.
+The fiber content benefits digestion and neurohormones benefit a dog’s mood.

-- Bananas: Bananas are packed with beneficial nutrients that affect dogs’ kidneys and heart.
-Bananas help alleviate anemia and upset stomach, and some people refer to bananas as mood-food for dogs because they relieve depression and stress.
+- Bananas: Bananas are packed with beneficial nutrients that affect dogs’ kidneys and hearts.
+Bananas help alleviate anemia and upset stomach, and some people refer to bananas as mood food for dogs because they relieve depression and stress.

-- Blueberries: Dogs who eat blueberries have strong immune systems due to the high antioxidant levels.
-Blueberries promote optimal health throughout a dog’s life, from building strong bones in puppies to promoting optimal health as dogs age.
+- Blueberries: Dogs who eat blueberries have strong immune systems due to their high antioxidant levels.
+Blueberries promote optimal health throughout a dog’s life, from building strong bones in puppies to promoting optimal health as the dog ages.